 Elizabeth Tristano’s coursework and senior research project in biology at Denison University, where she completed her B.S., is what sparked her interest in zoology and ecology, with an emphasis on invasive species.
 She went on to receive her PhD in zoology from Southern Illinois University, where her research focused on invasive Asian carps, which are a hot topic in the Mississippi River basin.
 In particular, she was interested in their trophic status and their competitive and predatory interactions with native aquatic species.
 Most recently, she was the J. Philip Keillor Great Lakes Fisheries Fellow at the Wisconsin Sea Grant Institute, where she worked with the Wisconsin Department of Natural Resources to collect information regarding the potential negative effects of stocked splake (a hatchery-produced hybrid of lake trout and brook trout) on native Lake Superior trout populations.
 The aim was helping the state of Wisconsin decide whether to continue to stock splake in the future.
 She is delighted to join the Stetson community and to continue work with introduced and invasive species, with an emphasis on the effects of invasives on native species and the management implications of species introductions.

-Kirk Roberson is a Brown Visiting Teacher-Scholar Fellow in Health Sciences, specializing in clinical exercise physiology with a focus on diagnostic and preventative medicine.
+Kirk Roberson was Brown Visiting Teacher-Scholar Fellow in Health Sciences, specializing in clinical exercise physiology with a focus on diagnostic and preventative medicine.
 His research focuses on identifying new criteria for the early diagnosis of Parkinson’s Disease by examining the relationship between the nervous and cardiovascular systems.
 Other research interests include aging and physical function, and strategies for reducing cardiometabolic risk factors.

 From 2014 to 2018, Dr. Roberson taught laboratory and seminar courses in exercise and neuromuscular physiology at Florida Atlantic University and the University of Miami.
 In 2018, he received the Outstanding Doctoral Student of the Year award from the University of Miami.
 He earned his Ph.D. in Exercise Physiology with a focus in Neuroscience from the University of Miami, an M.S. in Exercise Physiology from Florida Atlantic University, and a B.S. in Kinesiology from East Carolina University.
 Outside of academia, he is a 10-year veteran of the U.S. Army and currently serves as a Captain and Commander in the Florida Army National Guard.

 Dr. Sam Houston began his fellowship as the Brown Teacher-Scholar Fellow in Islamic Studies in Fall, 2017.
 In his teacher-scholar role, he will teach in the religious studies department and also work with other elements of the university community to educate a range of audiences about Islam and global and local Muslim communities.
 His research areas include modern Islamic thought and comparative religious ethics, and his current work analyzes the role that Islamic mysticism, or Sufism, has played in providing Islamic activist movements with models and practices of ethical formation.
 Other research interests include modern political thought, African American Islam, and Christian-Muslim relations.
+Dr Houston is assistant professor of religious studies at Stetson University.

 From 2009-2011, he spent two years teaching English in Abu Dhabi, UAE, where he traveled throughout the region and began learning Arabic.
 In 2013, he was awarded a U.S. State Department-sponsored Critical Language Scholarship to study Arabic in Morocco.
 He earned his Ph.D. from Florida State University, an M.A. in philosophy from Boston College, a Master of Divinity from Princeton Theological Seminary, and a B.A. from Baylor University.